FEDERAL REAL PROPERTY ASSISTANCE PROGRAM

-Office of Management
+Office of Finance and Operations

-Principal Deputy Assistant Secretary
+Acting Assistant Secretary

 Agencies and departments of the federal government may find that they own property that they no longer require.
 This may occur because of a change in their program requirements, a reduction in their operations or the relocation of programs to other sites.
-These properties are reported to the General Services Administration as excess.
-Military installations may also be determined excess but are disposed of under the Base Realignment and Closure acts (BRAC).
+These properties are reported to the General Services Administration (GSA) as excess.
+Military installations or portions thereof may also be determined excess but are disposed of under the Base Realignment and Closure acts (BRAC).

 Real property may consist of land, land and buildings and other improvements, or buildings only, with or without related personal property.
-It may be a portion or all of a surplus government installation.
+It may be a portion of or all of a surplus government installation.

-On-site real property refers to land and to buildings such as federal buildings, courthouses, reserve centers, hospitals, barracks or any of many other types of structures or improvements, which may be transferred with land for use in place.
+Real property refers to land and to buildings such as federal buildings, courthouses, reserve centers, hospitals, barracks or any of many other types of structures or improvements, which may be transferred with land for use in place.
 Structures and improvements may be demolished to provide for new construction or other land use.

 Related personal property, which is located on and is an integral part of the real property or is essential to its productive operation, may be conveyed either with off-site improvements or with property for on-site use.

-Real and related personal property may be acquired for educational use by states and their political subdivisions and instrumentalities, by tax-supported institutions, and by nonprofit institutions that have been held exempt from taxation under Section 501(c) (3) of the Internal Revenue Code.
+Real and related personal property may be acquired for educational use by states and their political subdivisions and instrumentalities, by tax-supported institutions and by nonprofit institutions that have been held exempt from taxation under Section 501(c) (3) of the Internal Revenue Code.

 Institutions that meet the organizational eligibility requirements of the law must also demonstrate a need for surplus federal real property for an eligible education program.
 To meet this requirement, and qualify for a Public Benefit Allowance in lieu of full cash payment of the purchase price of the property desired, the program must clearly establish that it is fundamentally educational under federal regulations.
-An applicant must demonstrate organizational and financial ability to acquire the property and carry out the proposed program within prescribed timeframes.
-The amount of property applied for must be limited to that which is necessary to and useful for the applicant’s program immediately and the applicant must use all of the requested property.
-The property applied for must be for a purpose that the eligible organization is authorized to carry out and the title must be conveyed to the organization that will be delivering the proposed program.
+An applicant must demonstrate organizational and financial ability to acquire the property and carry out the proposed program within prescribed time frames.
+The amount of property applied for must be limited to that which is necessary to and useful for the applicant’s program immediately, and the applicant must use all of the requested property.
+The property applied for must be for a purpose that the eligible organization is authorized to carry out, and the title must be conveyed to the organization that will be delivering the proposed program.

 The Department notifies known or potentially eligible institutions of the availability of surplus federal real property and affords eligible institutions an opportunity to make application for all or a portion of the property.
 The Department is given 30 days from the date of the surplus determination to advise the federal property disposal agency of a potential interest in the property for educational purposes and 60 days from that same date within which to approve applications and request assignment of such property for transfer.
-Information concerning a formal application can be obtained by contacting the Federal Real Property Assistance Program office, which will supply the proper guidelines and materials and assist with any questions.
-Applications must establish eligibility of the institution and its program, and must contain all required information and assurances requested in the guidelines.
+Information concerning a formal application can be obtained by contacting the Federal Real Property Branch office, which will supply the proper guidelines and materials, and assist with any questions.
+Applications must establish the eligibility of the institution and its program, and must contain all required information and assurances requested in the guidelines.

 In order to meet the Department’s responsibilities under the National Environmental Policy Act, the applicant is also required to furnish information regarding the reasonable and probable impacts of the proposed education program upon the environment.
-The applicant may also have to demonstrate that it will comply with the provisions of the National Historic Preservation Act, the Endangered Species Act and other federal laws and regulations, as necessary.
+The applicant may also have to demonstrate that it will comply with the provisions of the National Historic Preservation Act, the Endangered Species Act, and other federal laws and regulations, as necessary

 All conveyances are made by deeds, which require that the property must be utilized solely and continuously for a period of 30 years from the date of the deed for the education programs set forth and approved in the application and for no other purposes.
-Other deed conditions also provide that titleholders may not sell, lease, mortgage, encumber or otherwise dispose of, or grant any right or interest in the property to other parties without the advance written consent of the U.S. Department of Education.
+Other deed conditions also provide that titleholders may not sell, lease, mortgage, encumber or otherwise dispose of, or grant any rights or interest in that property to other parties without the advance written consent of the U.S. Department of Education.

 Property will not be approved for transfer unless it is needed at the time of application.
 The property must be placed into use within 12 months after conveyance or 36 months where major construction or renovation is contemplated.
-If applicable time limits are not met, or the property is not utilized at any period of time, the titleholder may be required to pay, for each such month of nonuse, the percentage of the current value of the property which otherwise would have been earned through educational use.
+If applicable time limits are not met, or the property is not utilized at any period of time, the titleholder may be required to pay, for each such month of nonuse, the percentage of the current value of the property that otherwise would have been earned through educational use.
 Payments will cease when the property is used for the approved educational purposes.
 Upon breach of any of these conditions, title to the property may revert to the United States.

-In all cases, the titleholder is required to pay all external administrative costs incidental to transfer, which may include, but not be limited to, survey, appraisal, legal, title search and closing fees.
+In all cases, the title holder is required to pay all external administrative costs incidental to transfer, which may include, but not be limited to, survey, appraisal, legal, title search and closing fees.

 The Department’s regulations governing the program are found in Title 34, Code of Federal Regulations, Subtitle A, Part 12.